-A series of five methodology reports are available with more detail about the methods used in CHIS 2021-2022.
+A series of five methodology reports is available with more detail about the methods used in CHIS 2023.

 - Report 1 Sample Design;

 - Report 2 Data Collection Methods;

 - Report 3 Data Processing Procedures;

 - Report 4 Response Rates; and

 - Report 5 Weighting and Variance Estimation.